oasci/pitt-biosc1540-2024s/biosc1540/modules/intro/python-basics/index.md

 -   [Google's Python Class](https://developers.google.com/edu/python): Everything.
 -   [Byte of Python](https://python.oasci.org/external/byte-of-python/): Everything

+I am a huge fan of the [Real Python](https://realpython.com/) website; it is my go-to place for learning more about Python.

 ## 🎯 Expectations

 The main purpose of this section is to give you a basic understanding of programming in Python.